-Major Indian pharmaceutical company defends against securities fraud class action relating to FDA warning letter
+Major Indian pharmaceutical company resolves securities fraud class action relating to FDA warning letter

 Clients Major Indian pharmaceutical company

-Jones Day is defending a class action lawsuit filed against a major Indian pharmaceutical company in federal court, alleging violations of the federal securities laws in connection with a warning letter issued by the U.S. Food and Drug Administration ("FDA") to the company.
+Jones Day resolved a class action lawsuit filed against a major Indian pharmaceutical company in federal court, alleging violations of the federal securities laws in connection with a warning letter issued by the U.S. Food and Drug Administration ("FDA") to the company.

-The amended complaint alleges that the defendants violated anti-fraud provisions of the Securities Exchange Act of 1934 and SEC Rule 10b-5 by making false or misleading statements (1) prior to the warning letter, about the company's compliance with FDA regulations, and inspectional observations issued by the FDA to the company; and (2) after the warning letter, about the impact of that letter, the company’s remediation efforts, and resultant impact on production.
-The company filed a motion to dismiss the amended complaint in 2018.
-In 2019, the court partially granted the defendants' motion to dismiss, holding that the lead plaintiff lacked standing to bring claims related to the vast majority of the alleged misstatements.
+The operative complaint alleged that the defendants violated anti-fraud provisions of the Securities Exchange Act of 1934 and SEC Rule 10b-5 by making false or misleading statements (1) prior to the warning letter, about the company's compliance with FDA regulations, and inspectional observations issued by the FDA to the company; and (2) after the warning letter, about the impact of that letter, the company's remediation efforts, and resultant impact on production.